We believe in Positive Beauty, Healthy Lifestyles.

 Our Beauty & Wellbeing brands are contributing to Unilever’s €1 billion Climate & Nature Fund, through which we’re taking decisive action on issues from water preservation to reforestation, wildlife protection and more.

 We’re also continuing to champion the use of science, not animals, to assure the safety of our products and ingredients, as we have for more than 40 years.
 And we’re sharing our research and expertise to drive change and help end animal testing for cosmetics in every part of the world.

 Regenerating nature and tackling climate change

-Our beauty and personal care brands will invest in Unilever’s dedicated €1 billion Climate & Nature Fund – an initiative launched last year as part of company-wide actions to fight climate change and protect nature.
-This money will be used over the next ten years to take decisive, meaningful action with projects likely to include landscape restoration, reforestation, carbon sequestration, wildlife protection and water preservation.
+Our Beauty and Wellbeing brands are investing in Unilever’s €1 billion Climate & Nature Fund – an initiative launched in 2020 as part of company-wide actions to fight climate change and protect nature.
+This money will be used to take decisive, meaningful action with projects likely to include landscape restoration, reforestation, carbon sequestration, wildlife protection and water preservation.

-And business-wide, we’ve committed to a deforestation-free supply chain by 2023, and to making our product formulations biodegradable by 2030, minimising their impact on water and aquatic ecosystems.
+And business-wide, we’re committed to a deforestation-free supply chain by 2023, and to making our product formulations biodegradable by 2030, minimising their impact on water and aquatic ecosystems.

 Less, better, no plastic

-Among the changes we made in 2020, Dove, our biggest beauty and personal care brand, switched to 100% recycled bottles across Europe and North America.
+Among the changes we made in 2020, Dove, our biggest Beauty & Wellbeing brand, switched to 100% recycled bottles across Europe and North America.
 Love Beauty and Planet also launched concentrated shampoos and conditioners which provide as many uses as standard bottles but require only half as much plastic packaging.